AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Methods.md

 for a class object and its class members when the object is destroyed.
 A destructor is called for a class object when that object passes out of scope or is explicitly deleted" ([quote](https://www.ibm.com/docs/en/i/7.3?topic=only-destructors-c)).
 Destructors also share the name of the class but are prefixed with a single tilde (~).

-Sorry this example doesn't fit the others, but there just wasn't a good way to do it.
 ```C++
 #include <iostream>
 using namespace std;